This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Zucchini Bars Recipe

-Right about this time the gardens start to become taken over by zucchini.
+Right about this time, the gardens start to be taken over by zucchini.
 There are so many great recipes to make zucchini with.
 Zucchini is my favorite vegetable in the garden.
 I love them sautéed as a side, I love them in quick bread, and I especially loved them in these bars.
 If you don’t have a garden full of zucchini, go to the store right now and buy some.
 These zucchini bars are so worth it!